 Horrea di Ortensio were built in the early Ist century AD, but their small warehouses might have been turned into shops at a later period.
 The layout of the complex which has a very large courtyard suggests it could have been a marketplace.
 Most of the columns were made up of tufo drums with travertine capitals similar to those found at Area Sacra di Largo Argentina in Rome.
-The site was named after L. Hortensius Heraclida, a commander of the military fleet which was stationed at Cape Miseno in the Gulf of Naples, who built a small shrine in the courtyard.

 This temple was built by the Collegium (guild) of the Fabri Tignarii (woodworkers) and it was most likely dedicated to Mars.
 The Fabri Navales (ship carpenters) had their guild on the northern side of Decumanus Maximus.
 The Latin word faber means maker (Faber est suae quisque fortunae - Every man is the maker of his own fortune) and it was usually followed by an adjective which specified the material he worked (aerarius gold, argentarius silver, tignarius wood, ferrarius iron, etc.).

 Sede degli Augustali: (left) Vatican Museums: base of a lost statue portraying P. Horatius Chryseros, one of the "Seviri Augustales", found in 1804 at Ostia; (centre) marble decoration of a wall and a funerary statue; (right) Museo di Ostia Antica: statue found in the building and portraying Vibia Sabina, Emperor Hadrian's wife, as "Venus Genetrix" (Mother)